dibalokechanda/dibalokechanda.github.io/_posts/2023-12-16-Lagrange-multipliers-blog.md

 - Gradient vectors show the direction of the steepest ascent.

-Voila !
+Voila!
 This means gradient vectors are always orthogonal to the contour lines.

 ## Adding a Constraint Curve

 Now if we do not want to find the maximum of the function at any given point, rather in a region we define, the optimization problem turns into a constrained optimization.
-To start, let us introduce a single constraint curve $g(x,y)$.
+To start, let us introduce a single constraint curve.
 To keep it simple, we will consider a unit circle center at the origin,

 $$
 x^2+y^2=1